[Updated on March 9, 2022]

-One of the main reasons some companies are still resisting the need to invest in VR is the lack of clear ROI (return on investment).
-Yet, some companies have taken the plunge long ago and with the benefit of hindsight, they can now tell how much extended reality (XR) has impacted their growth.
-According to a recent study from Forrester, Mixed Reality (MR) brought in a 3-year ROI of 177% for decision-makers.
+One of the primary reasons why some companies are still hesitant to invest in VR is due to the lack of clear ROI (return on investment).
+However, companies that embraced extended reality (XR) early on can now reflect on its significant impact on their growth.
+According to a recent study by Forrester, Mixed Reality (MR) yielded a 3-year ROI of 177% for decision-makers.

 - Costs VS Benefits of a virtual reality solution